Cox rings over nonclosed fields: Finitely generated Cox rings

-The pullback of a finitely generated $\field$-algebra under an injective morphism of grading groups is also called \emph{Veronese subalgebra}; see \cite{arXiv:1003.4229} for example.
+The pullback of a finitely generated $\field$-algebra under an injective morphism of grading groups is also called a \emph{Veronese subalgebra}; see \cite{arXiv:1003.4229} for example.
 Generators and relations of Veronese subalgebras can be computed via an algorithm provided by the Maple package for Mori dream spaces developed by Hausen and Keicher \cite{software_Cox_rings}.
-An illustrative computation can be found in the next section.